yotann/bcdb/docs/memodb/comparisons.md

 - :x: No support for Unix sockets.
 - :x: No support for HTTP/2 or minimalist request/reply protocols.
 - :x: Not widely available.

-### Mosquitto

-Mosquitto actually implements MQTT, not HTTP.
-MQTT is a lightweight publish/subscribe protocol;
-version 5 adds some support for request/reply.
-But a lot of MQTT libraries don't support version 5 yet.

-Most MemoDB traffic is request/reply, so MQTT isn't a great fit.
-It also doesn't have built-in support for things like compression, content type negotiation, or range queries, so those things would need to be reimplemented by every client.